Straightheads: Plot

-Adam succeeds in breaking into Heffer's house and ends up in Sophie's room; initially, he merely attempts to keep her quiet so that he can get out of the house, but he has a sudden fit of rage and begins raping her.
+Adam succeeds in breaking into Heffer's house and ends up in Sophie's room after her father and friends return home unexpectedly; initially, he merely attempts to keep her quiet so that he can get out of the house, but he has a sudden fit of rage and begins raping her.
 In the middle of the attack, she escapes from his grasp.
 Adam returns home, able to maintain an erection for the first time since the attack.
+However, Alice fights him off when he becomes too violent.

 The next day Alice uses a laptop computer that controls the security cameras and watches Heffer in his house.
 She realises his intention is to kill himself, and after grabbing her rifle rushes to his house.
-Alice finds Heffer in his garage, sitting in his car with the engine running, attempting to commit suicide by carbon monoxide poisoning.
+Alice finds Heffer in his garage, sitting in his car with the engine running and a hosepipe attached to the exhaust pipe.
 She gets him out of the car and into fresh air, saving his life.
-In the midst of a delirium induced by carbon monoxide, Heffer (who doesn't recognise Alice) confesses that, a month ago, his friends had intended to rape his daughter, but he convinced them to rape and beat a woman and her friend in the middle of the road instead.
+Heffer, who does not recognise Alice but thanks her for saving him, in remorseful mood now confesses that while out with his friends a month ago they had wanted to rape his daughter after picking her up walking by the road, but he wanted to distract them from that by committing the attack on the couple, confirming that he alone raped Alice after telling Sophie to leave.

 Just then, Alice and Heffer hear Adam calling from outside, and Heffer suddenly turns violent, grabbing her roughly, but Alice hits him and frees herself.
 Adam then bursts into the house, beats Heffer, duct-tapes him to the kitchen table, and holds him down while Alice sodomises him with the barrel of the rifle that she has fetched from her car; once she is finished, she prepares to kill him, but – now pitying him because of the circumstances surrounding the rape – she decides not to pull the trigger.
-Adam, infuriated, takes out a hunting knife and carves out Heffer's eye.
+Adam, infuriated, takes out a hunting knife and carves out Heffer's eye, claiming "an eye for an eye".
 Horrified, Alice runs away; driving back to her father's home, Alice spots Sophie hitch-hiking, and invites her into her car.
-When Sophie realises she isn't being taken home, she asks Alice where they're headed.
+When Sophie realises she is not being taken home, she asks Alice where they are headed.
 Alice replies, "Somewhere safe."

 Back at Heffer's house, Adam taunts Heffer until he hears a car pulling up; as one of the attackers approaches the house, Adam fatally shoots him in the head before pursuing the remaining attacker through the grounds.
 Adam shoots the man in the leg as he flees, causing him to fall to the ground.
 He then bludgeons the wounded man to death with the butt of the rifle.